 A Cop Show

-which focuses on a partnership of two males, as opposed to a Cop Show
+which focuses on a partnership, usually (but not exclusively) of two males, as opposed to a Cop Show

 which focuses on a single officer/detective or an entire squad, or Lovely Angels

 , the Distaff Counterpart

 .
 If the primary officers are a man and a woman, it's nearly always Strictly Professional Relationship

 A Buddy Cop Show that tightly focuses on the emotional lives of the two protagonists frequently Ho Yay